tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/00_Setup/00_Odoo_instructions.md

 # Access and Use of Odoo

-At your internet navigator, type  http://localhost:8069/ to access the Odoo application.
-Use the user and password that was provided to you in the Tutorial welcome email.
+At your internet navigator, use the URL provided to you in the tutorial Welcome e-mail to access the Odoo application.
+Use the user and password that was provided to you in the same e-mail.

 <img src="../images/00_odoo_login.png" width="30%" height="30%">